 Learning to see challenging behaviour as a symptom of need is difficult, especially when we don’t recognise or understand the impact of those needs.
 In terms of learner engagement luckily there are only four.
 The most important of these, the most powerful driver of behaviour, is s sense of belonging.
 This is why a personal approach or developed relationship with a pupil will often diffuse many challenging situations.
 The remaining three needs are just as important but often go unrecognised or ignored for they have less of a direct influence on behaviour in the early stages of not been met.

 It’s not just about understanding learning needs through, it’s about managing them too.
 Learning to build into our teaching ways of meeting these four needs every time we teach.
 This realisation has ultimately led to a wish to share this insight with the teaching profession, indeed anyone who is engaged with others in directing learning or seeking engagement in a process.
 This can be teaching or leadership, team building or managing stress.

 The outcome is “If you can’t reach them you can’t teach them – building effective learning relationships”.
-This will be published in 2020 by Critical Publishing so keep an eye out for it.
+You will see a link to the publisher where you will find more details about the book.